Blame (1997) and related work:

 Problems with the presention are serious in part because it’s style over substance throughout.
 All the hypertechnology follows Clarke’s third law, being effectively magical, even anthropocentric stuff.
 Genetic and nanotechnological technobabble serve to excuse Nihei’s fondness for trying to express visually how all the main characters are superhumanly fast, strong and resilient.
 Regular humans are outmatched in all the battles and, unfortunately, there is no other form of conflict.
 Aside from the unique hyperurban environment, it is not a promising start.

 The tale grew in the telling and Nihei grew as an artist, surpassing the similar Battle Angel Alita (1990).
-In the last few volumes, half a decade into production, it’s more Angel’s Egg (1985) than Wolverine.
+In the last few volumes, half a decade into production, Blame is lyrical, more Angel’s Egg (1985) than Wolverine.
 It’s even got cross imagery and a flying fish.
 The badass Cenobite lookalikes are still there but the character designs and panel compositions are greatly improved.
 The focus shifts to the sheer scale of Kyrii’s journey.
-When it’s no longer about fighting, the comic builds a memorable symbol of adversity and perseverance in a world of total ecological holocaust.
+Like Alpha in Yokohama Kaidashi Kikō’s radically different apocalypse, he is immortal.
+When it’s no longer about fighting, the comic builds a memorable symbol of adversity and perseverance in a world distinguished from YKK by cynicism and total ecological holocaust.

 This is far-future SF, not cyberpunk, but the wired Netsphere and its offshoot shadow realms are loosely based on William Gibson’s cyberspace.
 Humanity being cut off by its own DRM scheme resembles Case’s nerve-burning fall in Neuromancer (1984).
 As it is to Case, the Net in Blame is numinous, pulling double duty as something like the restored land of Nausicaä of the Valley of the Wind (1982).
 The biomechanical designs range from the organic futurism of Katō Naoyuki’s paintings to the Freudian-Jungian horrors of H. R. Giger and Alejandro Jodorowsky, but Blame is coldly chaste; there is no sex.
 The greyscale urban perspectives far outdo Moebius’s more nostalgic The Long Tomorrow (1976).
 For all its flaws, Blame is a considerable improvement upon the themes and motifs of The Night Land (1912).